Klaim/stdcxx-privext/proposal/draft.md

 The leaves us with the non-virtual private methods and static private methods.
 The direct users and child classes cannot call private methods so they do not need to see their signatures, much much less know of their existence.
-The compiler also does not need to know of the existence of private methods until they are called.
+The compiler also does not need to aware of the private methods signatures until they are called.
 On all major platforms, changing the non-virtual private methods (which are not called by inline functions) does not affect the ABI of the class itself
 \[[KDEABI](#KDEABI)\].

-We conclude that non-virtual private method and static private method declarations are not a part of the class interface and thus should not be required in the class definition.
+We conclude that non-virtual private method and private static member function declarations are not a part of the class interface and thus should not be required in the class definition.